-- Ms Jan Saunders is the Executive Officer of the Asthma Foundation in the Northern Territory.
-She began her career as a registered nurse/midwife in South Australia before relocating with her family to the Northern Territory.
-She commenced with the Asthma Foundation as an asthma educator and soon progressed to the role of Education Manager.
-In July 2005 she was appointed Executive Officer where she now leads a small group of passionate personnel who work together to achieve better health outcomes for people with asthma.
+- Ms Jan Saunders is currently the Executive Officer of Asthma Foundation Northern Territory.
+She began her career in South Australia as a registered nurse/midwife before relocating to the Northern Territory.
+After several years as an asthma educator she was appointed Executive Officer.
+She leads a small group of passionate personnel who work together to achieve better health outcomes for people with asthma.
 Ms Saunders provides expertise in consumer issues.

 - Professor Anne Simmons is the Head of the School of Mechanical and Manufacturing Engineering at the University of New South Wales where she is an active researcher in biomaterials and blood flow haemodynamics.
 Prior to joining the university, she worked in a range of medical device companies in the areas of research and development, clinical and regulatory affairs and manufacturing.
 Professor Simmons provides expertise in the fields of medical device manufacture, biomedical engineering, and biomaterials.

-- Dr Joanna Sutherland is a Conjoint Senior Lecturer at the University of New South Wales Rural Clinical School, and Visiting Anaesthetist at the Coffs Harbour Health Campus.
-Dr Sutherland is a member of several professional bodies, including the Australian and New Zealand College of Anaesthetists, the NSW Agency for Clinical Innovation, Anaesthesia and Peri-operative Care Network Executive, and NSW Surgical Services Taskforce.
-Dr Sutherland is also a member of the NSW Mid North Coast Local Health District Governing Board and provides expertise in the field of anaesthetics.
+- Associate Professor Joanna Sutherland is a Conjoint Senior Lecturer at the University of New South Wales Rural Clinical School, and Visiting Anaesthetist at the Coffs Harbour Health Campus.
+Associate Professor Sutherland is a member of several professional bodies, including the Australian and New Zealand College of Anaesthetists, the NSW Agency for Clinical Innovation, Anaesthesia and Peri-operative Care Network Executive, and NSW Surgical Services Taskforce.
+Associate Professor Sutherland is also a member of the NSW Mid North Coast Local Health District Governing Board and provides expertise in the field of anaesthetics.